 Moore v.
-It's All Good Auto Sales of Memphis, Inc., 2012 WL 4603026, \\\ F. Supp. \\\ (W.D.
+It's All Good Auto Sales of Memphis, Inc., 907 F.Supp.2d 915 (W.D.
 Tenn.
-2012)- In this case, in which I am co-counsel (supervising another attorney in the case), the District Court adopted our argument concerning the use of Civil RICO and the common law theory of negligent misrepresentation in a suit against a used car dealer.
-In an opinion selected for publication, the, Court allowed the case to proceed in the face of a motion to dismiss.
+2012)- In this case, in which I was co-counsel (supervising another attorney in the case), the District Court adopted our argument concerning the use of Civil RICO and the common law theory of negligent misrepresentation in a suit against a used car dealer.
+In an opinion selected for publication, the Court allowed the case to proceed in the face of a motion to dismiss.